avramtraian/arc/README.md

 and a virtual-machine runtime (in the spirit of Java) — but with a syntax closer to C.
 However: as of now, this repository implements only the primitive **bytecode instruction set**, a minimal **runtime virtual machine**, and a minimal **AST node set**.
-It does not yet include a *lexer*, *parser*, *full compiler front-end*, *language specification*, or any *optimisations*.
-The work is undertaken as a **personal learning project ** (to build experience and showcase capability) rather than as a production-ready toolchain.
+It does not yet include a *lexer*, *parser*, *full compiler front-end*, *language specification*, or any *optimizations*.
+The work is undertaken as a **personal learning project** (to build experience and showcase capability) rather than as a production-ready toolchain.

 *In other words*: you are looking at the *early skeleton of a toolchain*.
 The goal is to evolve it gradually into something more complete.
 Use it, study it, extend it, but keep in mind its current limitations.